jun-eau/Slipstream/README.md

 3. Run it from the new folder and complete the first-time setup for that account.
     Each folder will have its own `config.json`, keeping accounts isolated.
 Create separate Steam library entries for each.

-## Troubleshooting

-*   **Authentication Error / Expired Session / Wrong Game Path**: Delete `config.json` in the launcher's folder and rerun Slipstream.
-This restarts the setup, allowing you to re-authenticate and/or correct the game path.

 ## Building from Source

 If you prefer to compile the application yourself, you will need the **Go toolchain** (version 1.24 or newer) installed on your system.